atilaneves/reggae/README.md

 * Backends for GNU make, ninja, tup and a binary executable backend.
 * User-defined variables like CMake in order to choose features before compile-time
 * Low-level DAG build descriptions + high-level convenience rules to build C, C++ and D
-* Automatic header dependency detection for C, C++ and D
+* Automatic header/module dependency detection for C, C++ and D
 * Automatically runs itself if the build description changes
 * Rules for using dub build targets in your own build decription - use dub with ninja, add to it, ...